OpenIxia/nas-cloud-demo/GCP_TS_Demo.md

 ## Overview

-The demo is targeting a passive network monitoring security tool deployment, operating in a [Google Compute Cloud (GCP)](https://cloud.google.com/) environment.
+The demo is targeting a passive network monitoring security tool deployment, operating in [Google Compute Cloud (GCP)](https://cloud.google.com/) environment.
 It is assumed the tool should be receiving network traffic via [GCP Packet Mirroring](https://cloud.google.com/vpc/docs/packet-mirroring) service.
-Throughout the demo, a breach and attack simulation software [Keysight Threat Simulator](https://www.keysight.com/us/en/products/network-security/breach-defense/threat-simulator.html) is used to create conditions resembling a real malicious activity.
+Throughout the demo, a breach and attack simulation software [Keysight Threat Simulator](https://www.keysight.com/us/en/products/network-security/breach-defense/threat-simulator.html) is used to create conditions resembling real malicious activities.
 The goals of the demo are:

 * Validate operational readiness and basic efficacy of a network security moniring tool.
-* Compare efficacy of [various tools](https://cloud.google.com/vpc/docs/packet-mirroring-partners) against identical attack scenarious - as more tools are added to the demo.
+* Compare efficacy of [various tools](https://cloud.google.com/vpc/docs/packet-mirroring-partners) against identical attack scenarious -- as more tools are added to the demo.
 * Fine tune configuration of the tool to increace its efficacy.

-In this iteration of the demo, a combination of the following security monitoring products is being tested:
+In this iteration of the demo, a combination of the following security monitoring products is being validated:

 * [Palo Alto Networks vm-series firewall](https://console.cloud.google.com/marketplace/product/paloaltonetworksgcp-public/vmseries-flex-bundle1) acting as an [IDS](https://live.paloaltonetworks.com/t5/blogs/vm-series-now-integrates-with-gcp-packet-mirroring/ba-p/302784), and
 * [Splunk Enterprise](https://www.splunk.com/en_us/software/splunk-enterprise.html) log data indexing solution acting as a [SIEM](https://en.wikipedia.org/wiki/Security_information_and_event_management).